11 Ways to Celebrate Cultural Diversity in the Classroom

 - Reading a book associated with the holiday

 Similarly, you can explore how different cultures celebrate the same holiday.
 For example, Christmas is celebrated in many cultures, but those celebrations can look very different.
-As major holidays in the U.S. approach, have your students share favorite family traditions for those holidays.
+As major holidays in the U.S. approach, have your students share their favorite family traditions for those holidays.

 Thanksgiving is a quintessentially American holiday.
 Each family represented in your classroom probably celebrates this holiday with its own flair.
 Invite your students to each share about a Thanksgiving tradition in their family.
 It may be a special food they eat, a game they play, or a movie they watch.
 Ask them if they know how this tradition started and what it means to them.